 - Nominate an individual to take responsibility for drawing up and maintaining a policy for Safeguarding Children - Have a designated person for reporting Safeguarding Children concerns to, along with a deputy - Have guidelines about the care of children in the absence of parents, which respect the rights of the child and the responsibilities of the adult towards them - Have guidelines about safe caring practices e.g. not being alone with children without alerting others to the reason, guidelines on touch, and discipline, and have in place abuse of trust guidelines, and ensuring sufficient supervision of groups / activities.
-Ensure that all allegations, however minor, are reported to the agency / group manager / leader - Have rigorous recruitment procedures for workers (whether paid or voluntary) including completing application forms, taking up references, interviewing candidates, and undertaking DBS disclosures where appropriate
+Ensure that all allegations, however minor, are reported to the agency / group manager / leader - Have rigorous recruitment procedures for workers (whether paid or voluntary) including completing application forms, taking up references, and undertaking DBS disclosures, where appropriate - Those who are paid workers or workers with significant responsibility will also be interviewed prior to appointment - Ensure that workers undertake Safeguarding Children training

-- Ensure that workers undertake Safeguarding Children training - Recognise that members of faith communities may be victims of abuse, and to provide assistance to support those affected by abuse - Recognise that faith communities can include those who have harmed children; therefore, to safeguard children, faith communities should work with local authority children's social care and where appropriate Multi-Agency Public Protection Arrangements (MAPPA) to provide supervision and pastoral care of offenders, including contracts - Ensure that any agencies who hire premises (e.g. playgroups have Safeguarding Children procedures in place) - Promote and maintain links with the statutory agencies in relation to both general and specific safeguarding children matters
+- Recognise that members of faith communities may be victims of abuse, and to provide assistance to support those affected by abuse - Recognise that faith communities can include those who have harmed children; therefore, to safeguard children, faith communities should work with local authority children's social care and where appropriate Multi-Agency Public Protection Arrangements (MAPPA) to provide supervision and pastoral care of offenders, including contracts - Ensure that any agencies who hire premises (e.g. playgroups have Safeguarding Children procedures in place) - Promote and maintain links with the statutory agencies in relation to both general and specific safeguarding children matters